timStephens0710/ExampleMusicApp/project_folder/music_app_auth/README.md

 1. User enters their email.
 2. A reset-password token is generated.
 3. User receives an email with a secure link.
-4. Redirected to a “check your email” page.
+4. Redirected to a "check your email" page.
 5. Option to request a new token.

 ---